-The primary goal of the Hand Program is to provide comprehensive assessment and treatment of hand and upper extremity injuries.
-The program's healthcare team consists of an Orthopedic Surgeon, 4 Plastic Surgeons, 7 Occupational Therapists, and consultation with Physiotherapy as needed.
-Four of the therapists have achieved the designation of Certified Hand Therapist.
+The primary goal of the Hand Program is to provide comprehensive assessment and treatment of hand and upper extremity injuries, such as hand therapy and work therapy.

 Hand Program Services